massalabs/massa-sc-examples/autonomousprice/front/README.md

-# Massa Front-End Example: autonomousprice
+# Massa Front-End Example: Autonomous Price

-Welcome to the repository for the autonomousprice smart contract's front-end application, developed on the Massa platform.
+Welcome to the repository for the Autonomous Price smart contract's front-end application, developed on the Massa platform.
 For a comprehensive understanding of Massa smart contracts, refer to our [documentation](https://docs.massa.net/en/latest/web3-dev/massa-web3.html).

 ## Setup & Installation